decretist/Dissertation/Chapter4/chapter4.md

 z-score coordinates of word frequencies invokes the tacit assumption that the axes are in fact perpendicular to one another, an assumption that is at least potentially open to challenge.
-Burrows's Delta generalizes this assumption into an arbitrary number of dimension.
+Burrows's Delta generalizes this assumption into an arbitrary number of dimensions.
 The scholarly literature on authorship attribution methods describes distance metrics such as Burrows's Delta as measuring 'Manhattan Distance'.
 The analogy is to walking or driving from a starting